 There are plenty of yoga studios in Ubud, Bali.
 The Yoga Barn is one of the most well-known yoga studios around there.
 However, I’ve read some negative reviews and saw that its classes have 50-60 students each time.
 I wasn’t very keen on practise at places with a lot of people.

 Radiantly Alive is also a popular yoga studio in Ubud.
 I didn’t find any negative reviews about it, wow!
-Usually, there are a maximum of 30-40 students for the main classes.
-Radiantly Alive has 3-4 studios, including an aerial studio.
+Usually, there’s a maximum of 30-40 students for the main classes.
+Radiantly Alive has 3-4 rooms, including one for aerial classes.
 You don’t have to book slots ahead.
 Just turn up and register before the class, grab a mat, grab a spot, wipe down your mat, get ready.

 For my first class on a Sunday early morning, I have to be honest: The mat was incredibly smelly.
 I could smell it even when my face wasn’t near the mat.
 It was as if 10,000 people had left their sweat on it and over time, the smells have combined and mutated with the mat to produce a uniquely pungent smell on its own.
 I asked my friend if hers was very smelly too and she said yes.
 The studio provides water-flasks and cloths that everyone’s supposed to wipe down before and after class, which we had done so.
 But the smell lingered, and even stayed on my yoga attire long after I’d left.
 In fact, we had intended to go for more classes in the afternoon, but the smelly experience turned us off and we decided to skip.